YuCao16/starter-hugo-academic/content/project/GAN application/index.md

 ---
-title: Application of Generative Adversarial Networks on Unbalanced Dataset
+title: Application of Generative Adversarial Networks on Unbalanced Datasets
-summary: GAN on imbalanced Dataset.
+summary: Questioning existing methods and exploring new applications, the right way to apply GANs on unbalanced datasets?

 tags:
 - Deep Learning